 - the student lifecycle from outreach through to graduation (and beyond);

-The new Quality Mark involves an institutional self-assessment which is reviewed by a NNECL assessor.
-The process is designed to be holistic and proportionate, reflecting the diversity of institutions within the HE and FE sectors.
+The process involves an institutional self-assessment with support and review by a NNECL assessor.
+It is designed to be holistic and proportionate, reflecting the diversity of institutions within the HE and FE sectors.
 The guidance document also contextualises the framework against the different requirements and policies of the four nations of the UK.

 Expressions of interest

 Once we have received your expression of interest we will contact you to arrange a meeting to discuss your submission process and your current provision.
 If you decide to go ahead, we will assign you an assessor from our expert panel of assessors.
 We recommend the QM submission process adopts a whole institution approach and a working group of colleagues from across institutional departments is formed.
 Please do contact us if you have any questions.